-With the 2020 elections fast approaching, FRAC has created a one-stop-shop for candidates to get the facts on the extent of hunger in America and the solutions that exist to solve it.
+FRAC has created a one-stop-shop for elected officials to get the facts on the extent of hunger in America and the solutions that exist to solve it.

-Facts Every Candidate Should Know About Hunger in the U.S.
+Facts Every Elected Official Should Know About Hunger in the U.S.

 - During COVID-19 the rate of food insecurity has reached crisis levels: 25 percent of adults and nearly 30 percent of those with children are struggling to put enough food on the table

-- Even before COVID-19 rates of hunger and poverty were far too high.
-In 2018, more than 37 million people (11.1 percent) lived in households that struggled against hunger and 38.1 million people (11.8 percent), including more than 11.9 million children (16 percent), lived in poverty.
+- Even before COVID-19, rates of hunger and poverty were far too high.
+In 2019, more than 35 million people lived in households that struggled against hunger and 34 million people, including more than 10 million children, lived in poverty.

 - Rural households and Black, Latinx, and Native American households experience disproportionately high rates of food insecurity.